Zdvictor/projeto-Mines/readme.txt

-By Zdvictor whith only HTML,CSS,BOOTSTRAP,JS
+By Zdvictor with only HTML,CSS,BOOTSTRAP,JS